zenml-io/zenml/docs/book/features/step-fixtures.md

 # Step Fixtures

-Whether defining steps using the [Functional API](../guides/functional-api) or [Class-based API](../guides/class-based-api), there are some special parameters that can be passed into a step function, which serve different needs.
+Whether defining steps using the [Functional API](../guides/functional-api) or [Class-based API](../guides/class-based-api), some special parameters can be passed into a step function, which serves different needs.

 * A `StepContext` object: This object gives access to the artifact store, metadata store, materializers, and special integration-specific libraries.